lateralblast/bam/README.md

 }
 ```

-Set the Lifecyle Controller to collect system inventory on reset using SSH
+Set the Lifecyle Controller to collect system inventory on reset using SSH:

 ```
 - name: Set the Lifecyle Controller to collect system inventory on reset